stijn-dejongh/lovecraft_public_domain/raw_converts/lf.md

 from beyond the window threw his shadow vividly upon the chimney above the fireplace from which my eyes had never strayed.
 That I am still alive and sane, is a marvel I cannot fathom.
-I cannot fathom it, for the shadow on that chimney was not that of George Bennett or of any other human creature, but a blasphemous abnormality from hell&rsquo;s nethermost craters; a nameless, shapeless abomination which no mind could fully grasp and no pen even partly describe.
+I cannot fathom it, for the shadow on that chimney was not that of George Bennett or of any other human creature, but a blasphemous abnormality from hell's nethermost craters; a nameless, shapeless abomination which no mind could fully grasp and no pen even partly describe.
 In another second I was alone in the accursed mansion, shivering and gibbering.
 George Bennett and William Tobey had left no trace, not even of a struggle.
 They were never heard of again.